 William Whyte has lived in Oxford for more than 25 years, since coming here as a student to read History at Wadham College.
 He is now Professor of Social and Architectural History and a fellow of St John’s College.
 In addition to chairing OPT, he also chairs the Oxford Historical Society and the Victoria County History of Oxfordshire.
 An Anglican priest, he is part of the team serving Wolvercote and Wytham, to the north of Oxford.
 He is a member of the Board of Visitors to the Oxford Museum of Natural History and serves on the Fabric Commission of Westminster Abbey.
 He is also senior responsible owner for the University’s new Humanities Building.
 A historian, his most recent books include Unlocking the Church: the lost secrets of Victorian sacred space (2017) and Redbrick: a social and architectural history of Britain’s civic universities (2015).
+He is a fellow of the Royal Historical Society and the Society of Antiquaries.

 Read Law and History of Art at Cambridge University specialising in modern architecture which has remained a keen interest.